dmurfet/therisingsea/content/post/seminar-ch.md

 The seminar is held in Room 107 of Peter Hall.
 For announcements of talks [subscribe](http://www.tinyletter.com/dmurfet) to the mailing list.
 The videos from the talks are available on [YouTube](https://www.youtube.com/channel/UCJTk6uSbSsclXN8v3b27_QQ/videos?flow=list&live_view=500&view=0&sort=dd).
 For previous semesters of the seminar, scroll down!

-The aim of the seminar in semester one of 2019 is to understand aspects of **topological error correcting codes and how they enable universal quantum computers**.
+The aim of the seminar in semester one of 2019 is to understand **topological error correcting codes and how they enable universal quantum computers**.
 This is a remarkable application of topology to computation: one of the most promising approaches to making quantum computing work in practice is based on the homology and cohomology of surfaces!
 Moreover, some of [our neighbours](http://www.cqc2t.org/) here on campus are at the forefront of building quantum computers based on these ideas.
 For an entree to quantum computing, see the following recent talks:

   * 2018 Australian of the Year Michelle Simmons "[The Einstein Lecture: The Quantum Computing Revolution](https://www.youtube.com/watch?v=FnPp73F5cnE)" (material on implementations of error correction from about 49:00).
   * Jason Alicea "[Topological Quantum Computing: Plenty of Room in the Middle](https://www.youtube.com/watch?v=qj-w6ISQL5Y)" 2018.

-*Draft* talk schedule:
+*Draft* talk schedule (beginning week 1):

   * Lecture 1: Daniel Murfet "Introduction to the seminar"
   * Lecture 2: James Clift "Universal Turing Machines"